ESV43/Meld-PRO/README.md

    - Diversifying the queue to avoid repetition (max 3 tracks per artist)
 7. **Playback** — Each Spotify track is matched to its YouTube Music equivalent using fuzzy title/artist/duration matching, then streamed via YouTube Music's infrastructure.
 Matched results are cached locally for instant resolution on subsequent plays.
 If a match is wrong, you can manually override it from the player's three-dot menu → "Change YouTube version" by pasting the correct YouTube link.

-## How the Qobuz Lossless Integration Works

-When the Qobuz toggle is enabled (Settings → Integrations → Spotify → "Use Qobuz for lossless playback"), Meld routes audio through Qobuz's FLAC catalog instead of YouTube Music's lossy AAC streams.
-The integration is fully opt-in and falls back to YouTube Music whenever Qobuz can't deliver — there's no playback interruption either way.

-1. **Match resolution** — For every track about to play, Meld looks up the song on Qobuz.
-Spotify-sourced tracks include the **ISRC** (the universal track identifier — the same ISRC points to the same recording across Spotify, Qobuz, Tidal, etc.) which produces an exact, deterministic match.
-YT-native tracks fall back to fuzzy title/artist/album matching using the cached song metadata.
-2. **Backend cycling** — Qobuz is accessed through three independent open community resolvers (Monokenny, Jumo, Squid).
-The primary backend is configurable; if it returns a preview, captcha challenge, or any other failure, Meld automatically retries on the alternates before giving up.
-Backends that hit a captcha are skipped for five minutes to avoid wasted retries.
-3. **Persistent caching** — A successful match (the Qobuz track ID, hi-res tier, bit depth, sample rate) is saved in the local database keyed by the YouTube ID, so the next play of the same song skips the search step entirely and resolves in a few hundred milliseconds.
-ISRCs discovered during a Qobuz resolve are also written back to the song's row, which improves the accuracy of future matches across the whole library.
-4. **Quality tier downgrade** — When the saved match knows the track only exists at CD quality on Qobuz (not Hi-Res), Meld caps the requested quality automatically to avoid the wasted "preview returned" round-trip.
-5. **YouTube fallback** — If every Qobuz backend fails (track not in catalog, all resolvers down, network issue, etc.), playback proceeds through the standard YouTube Music pipeline with the lossy AAC stream.
-The fallback is silent and instant; subsequent plays will try Qobuz again.

-> **Important — third-party services:** The Qobuz resolvers are run by independent community projects, not by us.
-They may go down, get rate-limited, or stop working at any time without notice.
-When they do, playback automatically falls back to YouTube Music — but you may notice slower start times during the failed Qobuz attempt.

-> **Bandwidth and storage:** FLAC streams use 3–10× more data than the standard AAC.
-Hi-Res (24-bit / 96+ kHz) can exceed 1.5 Mbit/s and use ~30 MB per song downloaded.
-Consider this if you're on a limited mobile plan or have tight storage.

 ## Setup

 ### Spotify Integration